taranasus/TaraHUDVitureXR/WORKTRACKER.md

 - Move all the code for the top-left UI elements to a different file (called healthStats) or set of files and have that impored as a separate component in the main glassess_display activity.

 ## Feature Ideas:
-- Add to the healthStats two red Icons to the left of the clock, one should show the WiFi status, the other should be just a placeholder for now
 - Main UI interface that's always up HUD for regular outside usage.
 - Various different UIs for specialized needs with a main home interface (Just like the menu system in a game)
 - Make interface look like Cyberpunk 2077 interface